M-84

-The M-84 is a Yugoslav main battle tank, a variant of the Soviet T-72 tank.
-The M-84 is still in service in Croatia, Serbia, Bosnia and Herzegovina, Slovenia and Kuwait.
+The M-84 is a Yugoslav main battle tank based on the Soviet T-72.
+It is still in service with Bosnia and Herzegovina, Croatia, Serbia, Slovenia, Kuwait, and Ukraine.

 Development and production

 Development

-The M-84 is based on the Soviet T-72M, the export variant of T-72A, with many improvements, including a domestic fire-control system that the T-72M lacked, improved composite armor, and a 1,000-hp engine.
-The M-84 entered service with the Yugoslav People's Army in 1984, and the improved M-84A version entered service a few years later.
+The M-84 was designed and developed by the Military Technical Institute in Belgrade.
+It is based on the Soviet T-72M, the export variant of T-72A, brought to T-72M1 standard, with many improvements, including a domestic fire-control system that the T-72M lacked, improved composite armor, and a 1,000-hp engine.
+The M-84 entered service with the Yugoslav People's Army in 1984, and the improved M-84A version entered service a few years later, the M-84A housing an upgraded engine.
 Other variants were introduced later, most being modernization packages.

 Production in Yugoslavia

 About 240 Yugoslav factories directly participated in the production of the M-84, and about 1,000 others participated indirectly.
-The manufacturer was chosen by Josip Broz Tito to be the Đuro Đaković in Croatia, over other proposed manufacturers in Serbia: Goša FOM Smederevska Palanka and Mašinska Industrija Niš, at that time the biggest producers of locomotives and wagons in Yugoslavia.
-The biggest manufacturers directly involved in production of the M84 main battle tank in SFR Yugoslavia and Federal republic of Yugoslavia among former republics were:
+The manufacturer was chosen by Josip Broz Tito to be the Đuro Đaković in Croatia, over other proposed manufacturers in Serbia: IMK 14. oktobar Kruševac, Goša FOM Smederevska Palanka and Mašinska Industrija Niš, at that time the biggest producers of locomotives and wagons in Yugoslavia.
+The biggest manufacturers directly involved in production of the M84 main battle tank in SFR Yugoslavia and Federal Republic of Yugoslavia among former republics were: